-All students - both resident and nonresident - in credit or graded classes pay a \$51.50 fee during the Fall and Spring semesters (\$48.50 during Winter and Summer sessions).
-The fee includes \$19 (\$16 in Winter and Summer) for Health Services, \$13 for the SMC student ID card, and \$19.50 for Associated Students Activities fee.
+All students - both resident and nonresident - in credit or graded classes pay a \$55.50 fee during the fall and spring semesters (\$53.50 during winter and summer sessions).
+The fee includes \$21 (\$18 in winter and summer) for Health Services, \$13 for the SMC student ID card, \$19.50 for Associated Students Activities fee, and \$2 for the Student Representation fee.
 The Health Services fee is mandatory.
-The fees for the SMC student ID card and for Associated Students Activities are optional, but both provide special benefits.
+The fees for the SMC student ID card, Associated Students Activities, and Student Representation are optional, but provide special benefits.
+Students wishing to opt-out of paying the student ID Card and Associated Students fees should email a request to cashier@smc.edu.
+Students who qualify for the SMC Promise Grant are exempt from paying Health Services, SMC student ID card, Associated Students